canyi-chen/ctima/README.md

 ## Example 1

-This is a single example that shows steps of using the cross test (CT) to test for the null hypothesis of no mediation effect under the linear structural equation models.
+This is an example that shows steps of using the cross test `abYlm.Mglm` to test for the null hypothesis of no mediation effect under the linear structural equation models.